Using Lambda's Managed Kubernetes#

 You need the Kubernetes command-line tool, kubectl

-, to interact with the
+, to interact with MK8s.

-cluster.
 Refer to the Kubernetes documentation for

 installation instructions.